 Being that ratiocination is purely formal, even the very facts that promote his ideas are ignored so that his ideas become baseless and unreal.

-These elusive and elastic people are only of use, if mastered by the Greater Will and Intellect of Spirit as in the 6th Sephiroth on the Tree of Life known as Tiphareth-Beauty, which is the Divine Child in manifestation.
-The Chaotic nature of Pure Mind must be controlled by the Understanding Mother of All form--- as Force for its own sake is utter destruction of all life.
-Without the Understanding of Spirit and its purpose for life, these personalities become faddists, fundamentalists, fanatics, devotees of drink and drugs, humanists (those who believe that mankind is the center of the universe----all else can cease to exist) and bible thumping theologians.
+These elusive and elastic people are only of settled mind, if mastered by the Greater Will and Intellect of Spirit as in the 6th Sephiroth on the Tree of Life known as Tiphareth-Beauty, which is the Divine Child in manifestation.
+The Chaotic nature of Pure Mind, where any thought will do, must be controlled by the Understanding Mother of All form--- as Force for its own sake is utter destruction of all life.
+Without the Understanding of the Divine Creative and its purpose for life, these personalities become faddists, fundamentalists, fanatics, devotees of drink and drugs, humanists (those who believe that mankind is the center of the universe----all else can cease to exist) and bible thumping theologians.
 But even in such directions there is not stability, and they wander from cult to cult, vice to vice, supporting fanatical convictions for the sake of whim.
 It is easy to be deceived by such people as they manifest great potency of thought and are often describe as having great depth and breadth of mind.
 As in all readings, the surrounding cards will show the dignity of this card.

 As a person, The Prince of Swords or Knight of Air personality is purely intellectual: